Observe Then Act: Asynchronous Active Vision-Action Model for Robotic Manipulation: Result

-Beyond success rate improvements, all three strategies contributed to reductions in episode length(EL), timeouts rate(TO), execution failures(EF), and the average number of non-interactive steps(NI) per episode.
+Beyond success rate improvements, all three strategies contributed to reductions in Episode Length (EL), Timeouts rate (TO), Execution Failures (EF), and the average number of Non-interactive steps (NI) per episode.
 This demonstrates their broader importance to the model's effectiveness.
 Interestingly, while the voxel alignment strategy significantly boosts overall performance, we found it leads to a reduction in ASSIG score.
 We hypothesize that without viewpoint alignment, the NBV agent avoids potential issues with out-of-bounds actions and clipping, which may simplify the learning of viewpoint transformations.
 However, the overall performance still confirms that viewpoint alignment plays a crucial role in improving operational effectiveness.
 Ablating all strategies led to a sharp decline, reducing the average success rate to 22\%, underscoring the synergistic effect of combining these strategies for optimal performance.

+{We also evaluated our model with reduced demostrations.
+As shown in Table.{}, reducing the number of demos from 30 to 15 resulted in a 21\% drop in success rate.
+However, even with only 15 demos, the model slightly outperformed C2F with a single-camera setup trained on 30 demos, demonstrating its efficiency in leveraging limited demonstrations.
+Without any demos, the success rate dropped to 8\%, highlighting the significant challenges of learning active vision-action skills in a large observation-action space.
+Reducing the number of demos also increased episode lengths and execution failures, emphasizing the importance of providing sufficient, high-quality samples early in training.
+Such samples can help the model quickly learn environmental geometry and facilitate more efficient action exploration in subsequent stages.

+Interestingly, we observed that the model achieved meaningful ASSIG scores even without any demo data, slightly exceeding those obtained with 15 demos.
+We speculate that this is because when the global agent struggled to discover sparse task rewards, the local NBV agent may focused more on short-term entropy rewards $r_\text{e}$, leading to higher ASSIG scores.
+However, the AIIG scores, which require long-term planning, remained lower than those achieved with 15 demos.}